Amir-hash19/Amir-hash19/README.md

 - 👋 Hi, I’m Amirhosein
 - 👀 I’m interested in Backend Development and Devops
-- 🌱 I’m currently learning RestFramework and fast api
+- 🌱 have good knowledge about RestFramework and fast api
 - 💞️ I’m looking to collaborate on open source DRF project